 But Cumming’s findings confirmed most of the reported issues – and raised some new ones.

-The inspector general found that Mosby did not use Mahogany Elite as a source of income, but to claim travel and professional expenses, reducing her 2019 taxable income by $5,000.
+The inspector general found that Mosby did not use Mahogany Elite as a source of income, but had instead claimed travel and professional expenses, reducing her 2019 taxable income by $5,000.

 The IG also found that she used Mahogany Elite to book airfare for herself and her husband, Nick Mosby, from San Jose, Calif., where she had attended a prosecutors’ meeting, to Tampa.
 Fla.